Children's general surgery

-We offer a caring environment for children in a segregated high security facility, providing advanced clinical facilities for simple and complex medical and surgical procedures, as well as a wide range of supporting treatments and therapies.
+We have advanced clinical facilities for simple and complex procedures and as well as supporting treatments and therapies.

-The Starfish Ward for children includes 14 en-suite bedrooms as well as a day-care area and a playroom with lots of toys and activities.
-Our play specialist has many creative ways of preparing children for different procedures and encouraging them to talk about any concerns they may have.
+Our Skyline Ward has 14 en-suite bedrooms as well as a daycare area with toys and activities.
+Our play specialist uses creative ways to prepare children for their procedure and encourages them to talk about any concerns they may have.

-The Rainbow operating theatre is directly attached to Starfish Ward so children don't have to come into contact with the main hospital.
-We find this makes children and their parents feel much less stressed.
-Parents accompany their child until the anaesthetic has been given and rejoin them in the recovery area.
+The Rainbow operating theatre is attached to the Skyline Ward so children and young people don’t have to come into contact with the main hospital.
+Parents can accompany their child until they have their anaesthetic and then see them again in the recovery area.

 As part of our admissions assessment we are careful to only admit children to our Skyline Ward when we are sure we can meet their needs safely.

 We are the only private paediatric department which has a resident consultant paediatric intensivist.
 We are confident that if any of our children deteriorate, our high level clinicians will be able to stabilise the child quickly and decide the most appropriate place for their ongoing care.

 Please note, that as we do not have a paediatric intensive care unit (PICU) on-site, we may need to transfer your child to a PICU at another hospital including the NHS.

 At Bupa Cromwell hospital you can expect:

 - experienced paediatric surgeons and team of paediatric specialists